enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

     are made with the intention that only the cooling rates are to be used.
 Default: 0 (off).

-``IncludeCloudyMMW`` (external)
-    An integer (0 or 1) specifying whether the additional mean molecular weight contributed by the metals be used in the conversion from internal energy to temperature.
-These values will come from the Cloudy dataset.
-For metallicities less than solar, this addition will be negligible.
-Default: 0 (off).

 ``CMBTemperatureFloor`` (external)
     An integer (0 or 1) specifying whether a temperature floor is created at the temperature of the cosmic microwave background (T\ :sub:`CMB`\  = 2.72 (1 + z) K).
 This is accomplished in the code by subtracting the cooling rate at T\ :sub:`CMB`\  such that Cooling = Cooling(T) - Cooling(T\ :sub:`CMB`\ ).
 Default: 1 (on).

-``CloudyMetallicityNormalization`` (external)
-    A float value used in the conversion of metal density into metallicity.
-This value will change depending on the specific abundance patterns used to make the Cloudy dataset.
-The value of this factor is calculated as the sum of (A\ :sub:`i`\  \* m\ :sub:`i`\ ) over all elements i heavier than He, where A\ :sub:`i`\  is the solar number abundance relative to H and m\ :sub:`i`\  is the atomic mass.
-For the solar abundance pattern from the latest version of Cloudy, using all metals through Zn, this value is 0.018477.
-Default: 0.018477.

 ``CloudyElectronFractionFactor`` (external)
     A float value to account for additional electrons contributed by